ncatlab/nlab-content/pages/6/6/4/6/16466/content.md

 +-- {: .num_remark}
 ###### Remark

-In this sense specifying an involutive central element in an ordinary group is a faint shadow of genuine supergroup structure.
+In this sense, specifying an involutive central element in an ordinary group is a faint shadow of genuine supergroup structure.
 In fact such pairs are being referred to as "supergroups" in ([M&#252;ger 06](#Mueger06)).

 =--